PLEASE NOTE: As of this 18th edition, the city of publication is NO LONGER required for book citations.

 BIBLIOGRAPHY format and example:

 Author's last name, first name.
 Title of Book in Italics.
 Translated by Translator's first name last name.
-Place of publication: Publisher, Year of publication.
+Publisher, Year of publication.

 Lahiri, Jhumpa.
 In Other Words.
 Translated by Ann Goldstein.
-New York: Alfred A. Knopf, 2016.
+Alfred A. Knopf, 2016.

 FOOTNOTE format and examples:

 1 Author's first name last name, "Title of Chapter in Quotation Marks," in Title of Book in Italics, ed.
-Editor's first name last name (Place of publication: Publisher, Year of publication), inclusive pages.
+Editor's first name last name (Publisher, Year of publication), inclusive pages.

 BIBLIOGRAPHY format and example:

 Author's last name, first name.
 "Title of Chapter in Quotation Marks."
-In Title of Book in Italics, edited by Editor's first name last name, inclusive pages.
-Place of publication: Publisher, Year of publication.
+In Title of Book in Italics, edited by Editor's first name last name, Publisher, Year of publication.

 FOOTNOTE format and examples:

 1 Author's first name last name, Title of Book in Italics, edition.
-(Place of publication: Publisher, Year of publication), inclusive pages.
+(Publisher, Year of publication), inclusive pages.

-2 Amy Einsohn, The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications, with Exercises and Answer Keys, 3rd ed.
-(Berkeley: University of California Press, 2011), 401-2.
+2 Amy Einsohn and Marilyn Schwartz, The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications, 4th ed.
+(University of California Press, 2019), 401-2.

 BIBLIOGRAPHY format and example:

 Author's last name, first name.
 Title of Book in Italics.
 Edition.
-Place of publication: Publisher, Year of publication.
+Publisher, Year of publication.

-Einsohn, Amy.
-The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications, with Exercises and Answer Keys.
-3rd ed.
-Berkeley: University of California Press, 2011.
+Einsohn, Amy and Marilyn Schwartz.
+The Copyeditor's Handbook: A Guide for Book Publishing and Corporate Communications.
+4th ed.
+University of California Press, 2019.

 FOOTNOTE format and examples:

-1 Author's first name last name, Title of Book in Italics (Place of publication: Publisher, Year of publication), volume #: inclusive pages.
+1 Author's first name last name, Title of Book in Italics (Publisher, Year of publication), volume #: inclusive pages.

 2 Muriel St. Clare Byrne, ed., The Lisle Letters (Chicago: University of Chicago Press, 1981), 4:243.